-An important step in the Policy Configuration for Umbrella is ensuring you're giving the right information to your users if they are blocked under Security or Content categories.
+An important step when configuring policies is to ensure that you're giving the right information to your users if they are blocked under Security or Content categories.
 As the Umbrella administrator, you may wish to exempt users from being blocked during certain times and you can set up the rights to do that as well.

-A Block Page is the page that's displayed in the browser when a user of your Umbrella service tries to go to a website that's been blocked under the category defined by the Policy for the Identity that user falls under.
+- Block Page—The page that's displayed in the browser when a user of your Umbrella service tries to go to a website that's been blocked under the category defined by the Policy for the Identity that user falls under.

-A Block Page Bypass User is a special user account that gives the rights to certain individuals (or a group of individuals) to go to blocked sites while still being part of the enforcement given to the larger policy group they belong to.
+- Block Page Bypass User—A special user account that gives the rights to certain individuals (or a group of individuals) to go to blocked sites while still being part of the enforcement given to the larger policy group they belong to.

-A Block Page Bypass Code is a code that can be given to certain individuals or groups of individuals to allow them to go to some or all blocked websites until such time as the code expires.
+- Block Page Bypass Code—A code that can be given to certain individuals or groups of individuals to allow them to go to some or all blocked websites until such time as the code expires.

 Not all categories can be bypassed.
 If a user is blocked for a Security or Malware Category, the site is considered malicious and should not be accessed under any circumstances.
 If you think a domain shouldn't be blocked, please email us at email@example.com.